SkylineCommunications/dataminer-docs/user-guide/Getting_started/DaaS/Creating_a_DaaS_system_FAQ.md

 ### When does a DaaS system expire?

-A DataMiner Express DaaS system will be scheduled for expirition from the moment the organization does not have a sufficient amount of DataMiner credits to extend its lifetime.
+A DataMiner Express DaaS system will be scheduled to expire as soon as the organization does not have sufficient DataMiner credits to extend its lifetime.

 > [!NOTE]
 > If an organization has multiple DaaS systems, they will be extended in chronological order.
 A DaaS system can be marked for expiration while the organization still has a sufficient amount of DataMiner credits to extend one or more other DaaS systems, but wont for this particular system.